VolkovLabs/volkovlabs.io/blog/2022-01-26-first-dashboard/index.md

 That step might be tricky, depending on how hard it is for you to access the user-facing server.
 It is likely you might need help from your Network teammates to help with setting this up.
 Web Servers are far beyond the scope of this article.
 I only can tell that I am lucky enough to have my Grafana Servers where I can experiment as I please.

 However, there is one trick that I would like to share with you.
 It is pretty easy to transfer the dashboard from one Grafana application to other.
 In my case, from my local Grafana to the Grafana running on Google Cloud and powering our demo server.
-I clicked on the Share icon.
-It can be found in the View mode to the right of the Dashboard title.
+I clicked on the **Share** icon.
+It can be found in the **View** mode to the right of the Dashboard title.

 ![Click on the Share icon to export the dashboard](share.png)

-Then I went to Export, next to the View JSON.
+Then I went to **Export**, next to the **View JSON**.
 I copied the JSON file from my local Grafana and pasted it into the Grafana on the demo server.
 That's all.
 BOOM!
 I did not have to recreate a new dashboard from scratch.
 I just copied the description file.

 Here how the dashboard looks like.